Florida Process Serving Statutes

 The most important aspect of your matter is knowing who you are asking the Process Server to serve your documents to.
 Secondly, the address where you are sending the Process Server to is critical.
 If you are uncertain about who or where you need your documents served to, just ask, a Process Server will assist you.
 However, the Process Server you communicate with can not offer legal advice.

-The listed registered agents are easily accessible, and process service can be promptly executed.
-Just click on the registered agent you're interested in, and you'll be directed to a page with details and information about process servers available for serving them.
+Click on the Registered Agent you're interested in, and you'll be directed to a page with a list of process servers available for serving them.